Ryuku72/10EmployeeSummary/README.md

 Currently there is a bug in which 2 classes placed next to each other will result in a "," separator on the webpage.
 Unsure how to fix this.

 <a name="Installation">

 ## Installation
-Open the week10 homework folder in Terminal then type npm install.
-Once this is finished run node app.js
+1. Copy project from GitHub page.
+2. Open terminal inside the folder and type 'npm install'
+3. Once npm is installed type 'node app.js'

 <a name="Usuage">

 ## Usuage
-To create a team list
+To create a team list by collecting certain data points.
+This project will ask for name, email, id, gender, age and assign you a profile picture.
+Answers are also verified

 <a name="Tests">

 ## Tests
-npm run test has been used and everything passed
+npm run test shows everything passed.

 <a name="Additional_Information">